 A bubble happens when investors’ enthusiasm for a particular type of investment outweighs the actual potential for return in that investment.
 In this case, the argument is that people are so enamoured with investment properties that they are buying them up without any reference to whether they will actually get a good return from them.
 As more and more people compete for the limited number of houses, the prices get driven up.
 As prices get driven up the investor needs a bigger return to offset the cost of the investment.
 This continues until prices are so high for the investment that returns don’t even come close to the costs of purchasing and maintaining the investment at which the investment bubble ‘bursts’.

 Once again, if you have any questions about investing why not drop us a line?
-Our first consultation is always free.
+We are always here to help.